 Oh the fear, the uncertainty, the stigma!

 So we just pushed through and I wish I could say it was easy, but it wasn't.
 We just went deeper down the rabbit hole and the problems got bigger and more confusing.
-The mental health issues were now generational, passed on down like an unwanted family heirloom; an antique we just can't seem to part with so we just store it in the basement, allowing it take up space.
+The mental health issues were now generational, passed on down like an unwanted family heirloom; an antique we just can't seem to part with so we hide it in the shadows.
 From my father (and those who came before him), to me, and now to my offspring....

 Someone had to break the cycle.